 The cultural difference exists but it should not be exaggerated.
-When it comes to finding a partner, it is essential to really find out about the company you want to work with, meet your managers and create a relationship of trust with them.
-It is then necessary that the company is well advised and assisted in its efforts.
-If necessary, a law firm can carry out all the checks on the Chinese partner to confirm its existence, to go there and to discuss with it.
-The firm can also negotiate contracts directly with the partner, for example by having the customer live on the phone if he can not travel to China.
+When it comes to finding a partner, it is essential to find factories you really want to work with, meet the managers and create a relationship of trust with them.
+It is also necessary that your company is well advised and assisted in its research.
+If necessary, a sourcing company can carry out all the checks on the Chinese partner to confirm its existence, to go on site and to discuss with the factory representative.
+The sourcing company can also negotiate contracts directly with your partner.

 Then you have to agree to pay the quality and not put too much pressure on the supplier.
 The supplier always wants to make a good profit.
-If the price that is demanded of him is too low, he will not hesitate to lower the quality of the raw materials and to stop following the processes because the only invariable factor in China is the profit that the subcontractor will want. achieve.
-It is often too much pressure on prices that quality problems arise.
-We take the example of Apple, which has all its products manufactured in China.
+If the price that is demanded of him is too low, he will not hesitate to lower the quality of the raw materials and to stop following the processes because the only invariable factor in China is the profit that the subcontractor wants.
+It is when there is too much pressure on prices that quality problems arise.
+See Apple for example, which has all its products manufactured in China.
 If their quality is excellent, the prices paid by Apple to its suppliers are well beyond Chinese standards.

-First of all, you have to investigate with the supplier.
+You have to investigate the supplier.
 The first element to check is of course the “Business License”.
-With regard to technological and environmental standards, we can not rely on certifications presented by suppliers; they are rarely authentic.
+With regard to technological and environmental standards, we can not rely on certifications presented by suppliers only; they are rarely authentic.
 Everything must be verified.
-It may happen that an unscrupulous supplier visits you to another factory than the one where the product will actually be made.
+Some unscrupulous suppliers take you to other factories than the ones where the product development will actually be done.

-To make produce in China, you have to be very clear about all the parameters and present upstream specifications perfectly written and preferably in English.
-The interlocutor will benefit from the slightest forgetting.
-You have to say everything and specify everything.
-Moreover, it is often because some parameters are changed along the way or when these parameters are confused that production is delayed and costs are slipping.
+To produce in China, you have to be very clear about all the parameters and present full specifications in English and Chinese (if possible).
+The factory will interpret any of your oversight, and that’s not good news.
+It is often because some parameters are modified along the way or when these parameters are unclear that production is delayed and costs are rising.

-One of the most common problems is the lack of understanding by Chinese suppliers of customer specifications and European and French quality standards.
-Understanding work is very important when working with a Chinese partner, including at the cultural level.
+One of the most common problems is the lack of understanding by Chinese suppliers of customer specifications and of foreign quality standards.
+Understanding each other is very important when working with a Chinese partner, including at the cultural level.
 It is difficult to translate the technical points of the specifications.
-It is also worth mentioning the “cha bu duo” culture (= almost) of Chinese people who sometimes tend to “interpret” the standards and adapt them to their factory capacities.
+It is also worth mentioning the culture of “cha bu duo” (= almost) of Chinese people who sometimes tend to “interpret” the standards and adapt them to their factory capacities.

 It is necessary to control the Chinese subcontractors because they do not always respect the specifications and sometimes do not hesitate to subcontract the work to companies that may be less scrupulous about quality.

-In China, even if the first order is successful, it is recommended to make a systematic and regular check of the following orders because the quality can fall at any time.
+In China, even if the first order is successful, it is recommended to make a systematic and regular check of the following orders because the quality can change at any time.

 A first recommendation is to verify that suppliers have a quality management system, ideally certified ISO 9001.
-Even in the case where the supplier presents a certificate, we recommend that buyers conduct an independent audit to ensure that the certificate is not a certificate of convenience.
-At a minimum, it is recommended to check the certificate with the certifying body.
+Even in the case where the supplier presents a certificate, we recommend that buyers conduct an independent audit to ensure that the certificate is not a fake document.
+At least, we strongly suggest you to check the certificate with the certifying body.
 In China, Bureau Veritas can deliver both ISO certifications, product conformity certifications to European standards (“CE marking”), and conduct independent audits as a “representative” of the buyer.

-Even though the plant has certificates and an adequate quality management system, it is still recommended to control the production as it unfolds.
-In China, when signing a contract with a Chinese partner, it is the beginning of a long business relationship and you have to be very flexible because amendments and renegotiations are current currencies.
+Even though the factory has certificates and an adequate quality management system, we suggest you to control your order during the production.
+In China, when signing a contract with a Chinese partner, it is the beginning of a long business relationship and you have to be very flexible because amendments and renegotiations are widespread.

-To buy in China, one must first prepare well: do market research, find the necessary information on the Chinese market, send resources on the spot to start relations and check the situation.
-It is important to be accompanied by a specialized body on the legal and legal aspects and by a quality control body on the technical aspects:
+To buy from China, you must first prepare well: do market research, find the necessary information on the Chinese market, send resources on site to start relations and check the situation.
+It is important to be accompanied by a specialised body on the legal aspects and by a quality control body on the technical aspects:

-It should not be thought that buying in China is synonymous with “cheap” because quality at a price, even in China: companies must be willing to pay reasonable prices depending on the market and the type of products to buy.
+Don’t think that buying in China is synonymous with “cheap” because quality comes at a price, even in China: companies must be willing to pay reasonable prices depending on the market and the type of products they buy.